Matt Corby: Personal life

 Corby and his sister Grace, grew up in the Christian faith after their parents became Christian when Corby was two years old.
 Corby would sing in church and stated in 2008, “When I was 13, I started touring with a ministry team and we went around schools and churches, promoting Jesus and tackling depression issues and stuff like that.
 I did that for a couple of years.
-So I’ve sort of been in church my whole life and it’s been fun”.
+So I've sort of been in church my whole life and it's been fun”.
 Going into Australian Idol, Corby wondered how his faith would fit in with the show, but stated that it made him self-reliant and brought him closer to God through his own personal drive into bible study.
 Corby headlined Easterfest, a Christian music festival in 2008 and a Hillsong United convention.

 Although growing up as a strong Christian, Corby is no longer religious, but does understand the draw of a church for young families in particular to have a community connection and collective moral of kindness.
 Corby once stated "I'm a stoner and I don't really have much sympathy for religion any more, I basically believe that human beings are pure entities when they're born, and they have the ability to do whatever they want to change the Earth in a positive way.
-And it's just... they get lied to, and in the process of becoming an adult that ends up fucking up the world."
+And it's just... they get lied to, and in the process of becoming an adult that ends up f***ing up the world."